Use garden herbs like rosemary, eucalyptus, and lavender to create beautiful and fragrant fresh herb wreaths that are perfect for the holiday season.

-I recently found a tutorial for fresh rosemary wreaths on Pinterest.
-These wreaths used small craft rings as a base and sprigs of rosemary were placed on the ring with wire to create an aromatic seasonal decoration for the home.
+I recently came across a fresh rosemary wreath tutorial on Pinterest.
+The wreaths were made using small craft rings as a base.
+Then, fresh sprigs of rosemary were placed around the ring with wire to create an aromatic seasonal decoration for the home.

 These wreaths would also look great on your holiday table with small candles placed in the center or attached to gifts.
-I made two of these wreaths and hung them in my kitchen window.
-It’s a festive, fresh way to use up the last of your herbs in the garden and bring a touch of nature into your home!
-They will dry out over time so I suggest using rosemary.
-It’s a stiff herb that mimics the look of pine.
+They’re a festive and fresh way to use up the last of your garden herbs and bring a touch of nature into your home during the winter months.

 Did you make this Fresh Herb Wreaths project?
 Share it on social media using the hashtag #livinglavidadiy.
 Don’t forget to tag me @lavidaholoka!